The Top 8 Instant Messaging Apps for Business in 2025

 Rocket.Chat — Best for teams that follow high data protection standards

-The app comes as self-managed only, letting you have full ownership over your data.
-This feature alone lets you know that Rocket.Chat is primarily aimed at organizations handling confidential client information.
+The app comes with many self-managed deployment options, giving you full ownership over your data.
+This feature signals that Rocket.Chat is primarily aimed at organizations handling confidential client information

 Rocket.Chat workspace